IntersectMBO/governance-actions/preview/2025-03-19-infoncl/metadata.jsonld.md

 - 2025 Net Change Limit of 350,000,000,000,000 lovelace (350M ada)
 - 2026 Net Change Limit of 350,000,000,000,000 lovelace (350M ada)

-Until a new Net Change Limit has been approved
+Until a new Net Change Limit has been approved.

-A vote in favor of this proposal shall indicate agreement with the proposed Net Change Limit, allowing the process to advance to a Governance Action at the earliest permissible opportunity.

 In accordance with the Constitution, this action shall be considered ratified with a threshold of greater than 67% of the delegated ada to DReps voting in favor.